 - Argumentativeness—when you pass the level of exasperation, you are now at a point where you might begin to argue.
 How you describe it: indignant, mad, pissed off.

-- Bitterness—this is usually a type of anger generated by a feeling of being treated unfairly or seeing others treated unfairly.
+- Bitterness—this is usually a type of anger generated by a feeling of being mistreated or seeing others treated unfairly.
 How you describe it: bitter, indignant.

-- Vengefulness—this is an elevated type of anger that usually makes people want to retaliate after being hurt or seeing others injured.
+- Vengefulness is an elevated type of anger that makes people want to retaliate after being hurt or seeing others injured.
 How you describe it: outraged, infuriated, enraged.

 - Fury or Rage—uncontrolled and usually violent anger.
 How you describe it: fuming, boiling, raging, explosive.